Skip to main content

 This page is a work in progress.

-GA4 data is available in BigQuery in the raw or the flattened datasets.
+GA4 data is available in BigQuery in the raw dataset or the flattened dataset, which is stored in a partitioned table.

 The raw and flattened GA4 data in BigQuery is stored as a table of events - each row, or record, represents an event.
+Both the raw and flattened GA4 data are stored in partitioned tables, which are more efficient to query than sharded tables.
 A count of all records on a day will give you the total number of events that were recorded on that day.
 A count of all records on a day filtered to only show records with the event name ‘page_view’ will give you the total number of page views recorded on that day.
-Metrics such as users and sessions are not already available, but need to be calculated.
+Metrics such as users and sessions need to be calculated.
+Some example SQL to find common GA4 metrics can be found on the ‘Find things in GA4’ page.

 Best practice